Things to do in Seville in 1 day

 The Alba family is one of the most historic and well-known noble families in Spain.
 The late Duchess of Alba was a much loved public figure in Seville.

 This palace has belonged to the family since the 18th century, and since then it has lived different stages: from noble palace to neighbourhood courtyard.
 Until Cayetana de Alba’s death, this was her habitual residence, which kept her close to her Brotherhood of the Gypsies, of which she was a devotee and benefactor of the Brotherhood.
-In addition, there was a time when the Palace was a meeting place for European royal and noble families, which makes it a Palace to see in Seville and a necessary stop on your tour.
+In addition, there was a time when the Palace was a meeting place for European royal and noble families, which makes it a Palace principal among the things to do in Seville and a necessary stop on your tour.
+Check your tickets here.

 shutterstock 791704087 1

 Located in the northern part of Seville, the district of La Macarena is named after the Muralla gate that is located there.
 It was one of the entrances to the city walls of Seville, dating back to the Arab period.
 Both the gate (restored centuries later in the neoclassical style) and a section of the wall with seven towers are still preserved today.
-Both make up the largest section of the wall to be seen in Seville.
+Both make up the largest section of the things to do in Seville.

 Next to the gate is the Basilica de la Hermandad de la Macarena, where you can visit the Virgen de la Macarena, one of the most popular images in Spain.
 The chapel of the Virgin is spectacular, and you will be able to get a close-up view of a carving with the features of a sorrowful Virgin that set a style.

 Seville is full of hidden corners, all of them to be discovered.
-If you want to know what to see in Seville, here are some ideas, as well as the link to our app DareMapp, where you can enjoy many gamified tourist guides for this and other cities in the country.
+If you want to know more things to do in Seville, here are some ideas, as well as the link to our app DareMapp, where you can enjoy many gamified tourist guides for this and other cities in the country.

-Some other points of interest to see in Seville are the following:
+Some other things to do in Seville are the following:

 Qué ver en Sevilla - Alcázar